 - Beyond Columbia , the following resources are mega sources and provide access to the many international guides available.

-- From the American Society of International Law.
+- Published by the American Society of International Law (ASIL) since 1997.
 This excellent resource provides links to electronic resources around the world.

 - Electronic Information System for International Law (EISIL)